datacarpentry/python-socialsci/episodes/07-Pandas.md

 > > ~~~
 > >
 > > If you allow pandas to assume that your columns are seperated by commas (the default) and there aren't any, then each record will be treated as a single column.
 So the shape is given as 1286 rows (correct) but only one column.
 > > When the contents is display the only column name is the complete first record.
-Notice the '\t' used to represent the tab character in the output.
+Notice the '\t' used to represent the tab characters in the output.
 This is the same format we used to specify the tab seperator when we correctly read in the file.
 > >
 > >
 > {: .solution}